CotaWa/swear-jar/README.md

 There are more commands that you can check out by using "/swear_help" to get a list of available commands.

 Before running, you may want to edit the "swear_jar_manager_role" variable to the correspondig ID for the role in your discord server.
 The role gives access to a couple more commands than other users, that may or may not be important.

+I thank my friend Kiri for the creation of the bot and the idea of how to make it.